 Andy: *picks April up the air* MY WIFE IS PREGNANT!

-April telling Ann, whom she's shown nothing but outright dislike for for the entire series "I love you." and hugging her.
+- April telling Ann, whom she's shown nothing but outright dislike for for the entire series, "I love you", and returning Ann's warm hug.note

 "Well buddy, I've got some good news for you."